ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Get-InformationBarrierRecipientStatus`

 > [!TIP]
-> We recommend testing with a few users who are included in Information Barriers policies, as well as with a few users who are not included in those policies.
+> We recommend testing with a few users who are included in Information Barrier policies, as well as with a few users who are not included in those policies.

 ## What if I want to edit or remove a policy?

-If you want to edit or remove an Information Barriers policy, you should first set the policy to inactive status.
+If you want to edit or remove an information barriers policy, you should first set the policy to inactive status.

-### To set an Information Barriers policy to inactive status
+### To set an information barriers policy to inactive status

 1. As a global administrator or compliance administrator, connect to PowerShell for Exchange Online, and connect to PowerShell for the Office 365 Security & Compliance Center.